Day 14: Ballenas y Piedra

 What does it take for violence to cool into peace?
 How long?
 Under what conditions?
 Can a human lifetime be long enough for that transformation or do we need geologic time, millions of years, the patient work of water and wind wearing down sharp edges until they are smooth?

 Herman (1992) writes that trauma recovery unfolds in stages: establishing safety, reconstructing the trauma narrative, and restoring connections with others.
-But she acknowledges that recovery is not linear, that setbacks occur, that some trauma leaves permanent marks even as healing proceeds.
+But she acknowledges that recovery follows no straight line, that setbacks occur, that some trauma leaves permanent marks even as healing proceeds.
 The volcanic stone teaches something similar.
-The violence of eruption is permanent in some sense—the stone will always be volcanic stone, will always carry the signature of fire in its composition and structure.
+The violence of eruption is permanent in some sense, the stone will always be volcanic stone, will always carry the signature of fire in its composition and structure.
 But it is also transformed.
 Cooled.
 Made into something that can be touched, that can hold life, that is no longer actively destructive even as it remembers destruction.

 I am carrying violence inside me.
-Not my own.
+None of it my own.
 Violence witnessed.
-Violence absorbed through trying to protect someone I could not protect.
+Violence absorbed through trying to protect someone beyond my reach to protect.
 The past five months have been volcanic: sudden eruptions, molten rage, heat that destroyed everything it touched.
 And I came here hoping that distance, time, and consistency might cool it.
 Might turn it from something actively harmful into something that can be lived with.
 Maybe even something that becomes a foundation.

-I do not know if two weeks is enough.
+Two weeks may or may be enough.
 If thirty days will be enough.
 If any amount of time in any location will be enough.
 But watching volcanic stone hold seabirds and sea lions, I felt something like hope.
 If fire can become this, maybe anything can transform.
-Maybe cooling is not about erasing what happened but about integration.
+Maybe cooling is less about erasing what happened but about integration.
 About the violence becoming part of your structure without remaining your defining characteristic.
 About carrying fire’s memory without burning.

 Touching Ground: Embodied Knowledge